ULisboa/forward-ewp-api-client/README.md

 When a method of the client is called, generally, as long as the request does not fail, an instance of ResponseWithDataDto\<T\>, where T may be any EWP data class (except for the Authentication API, where it is of a specific EWP Node data class), is returned.
-That instance will contain a list of messages that the EWP Node may have produced
-(that may contain relevant information), and the EWP data object itself, as returned by the target EWP server.
+That instance will also contain the [communication ID](#communication-id), a list of messages that the EWP Node may have produced (that may contain relevant information), and the EWP data object itself, as returned by the target EWP server.

+## Communication ID

+Generally, each communication with the EWP Node has a unique ID.

+This ID is useful for troubleshooting the actual communication from the perspective of the EWP Node.
+Therefore, if available, it should be provided to an EWP Node admin when debugging a possible bug.

 ## Exception handling